LukasKorotaj/luasnip-markdown-snippets.nvim/README.md

 (latex_span_delimiter) @latex_delimiter
 ```

+This is so that snippets are only active and usable inside of math blocks in markdown.

-Enable autosnippets in you `init.lua` file:
+Enable autosnippets in your `init.lua` file:
 ```lua
 config = function()
     local luasnip = require 'luasnip'